Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-\paragraph{Training data organization.} Each mini-batch contains 56 source-domain images of 8 ground-truth identities (7 for each identity) and 56 target-domain images of 8 pseudo identities.
-The pseudo identities are assigned by clustering algorithm and updated before each epoch.
-All images are resized to 256$\times$128.
+{We adopt a $PK$ sampler for training, \textit{i.e.} mini-batch = $P$ identities $\times$ $K$ samples.
+For source-domain pre-training, each mini-batch contains 56 source-domain images of $P = 8$ ground-truth identities ($K = 7$ for each identity).
+When jointly training the structured domain-translation network and target-domain encoder,} each mini-batch contains 56 source-domain images of 8 ground-truth identities and 56 target-domain images of 8 pseudo identities.
+The pseudo identities are assigned by clustering algorithm and updated before each epoch. {With such a $PK$ sampler, the training samples for two domains can be well balanced even the two domains' datasets differ a lot regarding their scales.} All images are resized to 256$\times$128.
 Randomly erasing \cite{zhong2017random}, cropping and flipping are applied to each image.